-- 1) Except as provided in Sentence (2), the base and walls of a secondary containment shall be made of noncombustible materials, and shall be designed, constructed and maintained to - a) withstand full hydrostatic head, and - b) provide a permeability of not more than 10-6 cm/s to the flammable liquids or combustible liquids contained in the storage tanks. - 2) A membrane providing the level of impermeability required in Clause (1)(b) shall - a) conform to CAN/ULC-S668, "Liners Used for Secondary Containment of Aboveground Flammable and Combustible Liquid Tanks," and - b) if the membrane is combustible, be covered with a noncombustible material that will prevent failure of the membrane when the secondary containment is exposed to fire. - 3) Except as provided in Sentence (4), openings shall not be permitted in a secondary containment. - 4) Where piping passes through a secondary containment, such passages shall conform to Sentences (1) and (2).
+1) Except as provided in Sentence (2), the base and walls of a secondary containment shall be made of noncombustible materials, and shall be designed, constructed and maintained to

+- a) withstand full hydrostatic head, and - b) provide a permeability of not more than 10-6 cm/s to the flammable liquids or combustible liquids contained in the storage tanks.

+2) Where a membrane providing the level of impermeability required in Clause (1)(b) is combustible, it shall be covered with a noncombustible material of such nature and thickness that the membrane will not fail when the secondary containment is exposed to fire.

+3) Except as provided in Sentence (4), openings shall not be permitted in a secondary containment.

+4) Where piping passes through a secondary containment, such passages shall conform to Sentences (1) and (2).